Petlja/BlockBasedProgScratchPracticeEng/_sources/Scratch3 Interface_eng.rst

 .. level:: 1

 .. mchoice:: interface8
-   :answer_a: линија менија
+   :answer_a: menu bar
-   :answer_b: листа ликова
+   :answer_b: sprite list
-   :answer_c: област скрипти
+   :answer_c: scripts area
-   :answer_d: палета наредби
+   :answer_d: blocks palette
    :correct: b
    :feedback_a:
-   :feedback_b:
+   :feedback_b: True.
    :feedback_c:
    :feedback_d:

-   How do we call the place where we can find the sprites thumbnails?
+   What is the name of the place where we can find thumbnails of all sprites participating in the project?

 Question 9
 ~~~~~~~~~~